GOP prepares to play hard ball with Ketanji Brown Jackson

-(The Hill) — Republicans are set to launch a high-stakes, public grilling on Tuesday of Judge Ketanji Brown Jackson, President Joe Biden‘s Supreme Court nominee.
+Republicans are set to launch a high-stakes, public grilling on Tuesday of Judge Ketanji Brown Jackson, President Biden‘s Supreme Court nominee.

 The televised hearings represent the best shot Republicans have at getting Jackson to make an unforced error, and while GOP senators are vowing to treat her fairly and respectfully, they are also expected to be tough at times during the two days of questions.